Nick Hobden, head of employment explains the new support schemes announced by the Government

 On Thursday 24 September the Chancellor announced a raft of new measures to help support businesses in the coming months, as the economic impact of the Coronavirus looks set to continue for the foreseeable future.
+As of 22 October, he has gone further and extended these new measures both for businesses that remain open during the pandemic and for those businesses that have to close due to local lockdown or tier 2 and 3 measures.

 With the recent restrictions on social activity and early closing in the hospitality sector for the next six months, the Chancellor is hoping that the second wave of COVID-19 will subside sufficiently for the economy to start to recover better in the Spring of next year.

 The new support measures are more targeted than the previous ‘blanket’ approach adopted at the beginning of the pandemic.
 It has become clear that the virus will be with us for some time and these new measures are an attempt to provide a more sustainable version of financial support.
-Below we explain the main features of the new job support scheme (JSS) and give an overview of the other support for business announced.
+Below we explain the main features of the new job support scheme (JSS) (as now extended) and give an overview of the other support for business announced.

 Job Support Scheme